 Why Latex Modified Concrete Is Used For Cold Climate Bridge Deck Overlays

 In colder climates, bridge decks undergo a freeze-thaw cycle more severe than other types of concrete infrastructure.
 This is because they’re exposed to weather conditions on the top and bottom, unlike sidewalks and other concrete flatwork.
-These are structural components that contain an immense amount of reinforcing steel.
-Yet, latex modified concrete is a common way to protect the steel through a bridge deck overlay.
+These structural components contain an immense amount of reinforcing steel.
+Yet, latex modified concrete (LMC) is a common way to protect the steel with a bridge deck overlay.

 How Ice & Snow Removal Practices Affect Bridge Decks

-Citizens expect roads and bridges to be free of snow and ice shortly after a storm subsides.
-In response, highway departments use salt-based deicing materials on the surface to meet the demand.
-If the concrete has cracks, it allows the deicing salt materials to reach the reinforcement steel below, causing the steel to rust.
-Because rust occupies more volume than iron, the bridge deck deteriorates more quickly due to the rust expansion.
+People expect roads and bridges to be free of snow and ice shortly after the storm subsides.
+In response, highway departments use salt-based deicing materials on the surface.
+If the concrete has cracks, the deicing salt materials may reach the reinforcement steel below, causing the steel to rust.
+Because rust occupies more volume than iron, the bridge deck deteriorates more quickly due to rust expansion.
 Highway engineers now require a long-lasting material that repairs the damage and prevents deicing salts from reaching the reinforcement steel.

-How A Volumetric Mixer Protects The Integrity Of Latex Modified Concrete
+How A Volumetric Mixer Protects The Mix Integrity

-Mobile concrete mixers are commonly used to produce high-quality mix designs used to overlay bridge decks with latex modified concrete.
-Because both mixes are highly engineered, mixing concrete at the job site eliminates several downsides associated with conventional concrete delivery systems, including:
+Mobile concrete mixers are commonly used to produce high-quality mix designs used to produce a latex modified concrete bridge deck overlay.
+Because both mixes are highly engineered, mixing at the job site eliminates several downsides associated with conventional delivery systems, including: